Detroit Is an Example of Everything that Is Wrong With Our Nation

+On July 18, 2013 the city of Detroit filed for Chapter 9 bankruptcy.
+Detroit is now seeing a little life, but the city is far from where it once was.
 Once the wealthiest city in America, known as the “arsenal of democracy,” Detroit was the fourth largest city in the U.S. in the 1960s with a population of two million.
-Now a microcosm of everything that is wrong with the American economy, Detroit has become nothing more than a devastated landscape of urban decay with a current population of 714,000.
+Now it has become an example of everything that is wrong with the American economy, Detroit has become nothing more than a devastated landscape of urban decay with a current population of 714,000 and unemployment rate at the height of the recession was as high as 29 percent, and has only decreased due to the rapidly decreasing population.

 Visiting Detroit is the closest Americans can come to viewing what appears to be a war-torn city without leaving the U.S. This former powerhouse is a barren stretch of land, devastated by looters and and full of run-down, vacant houses.
 Rows upon rows of dilapidated structures line the streets; empty apartment buildings and factories consume the landscape.
 Almost a third of Detroit has been abandoned and has even filed for bankruptcy.